FlavorlessQuark/Black_Hole/README.md

 It feels like an eon has passed by since August... it's only been a few months yet my comprehension of programming has greatly improved.
 There is still a mountain to climb, but with each step, the ascension becomes easier

 42 is closing...
 Time is always ticking.
 I managed to complete AoC 2016 and get halfway through AoC 2017, unfortunately my progress stops here.
 The time I have left in these dorms is counted and must be put to good use.
 As it stands I will neeed to learn som Js and improve on my knowledge of Python, perhaps do leetcode and hackerank exercises.
 For now I have to clean up and organize this github.
 Providing appropriate Readmes and dinishing documentting  the libs I've made [and possible improve them as well]. see you in November.

+**December 2020**

+- Busy month of November forgot to write.
+Not much this month due to holidays, most notable thing is AoC.

+**January 2021**

+- It's time to refocus.
+I want to focus on learning more programming concepts.
+Finishing AoC, doing more Leetcode, Hackerrank and Codewars and TAOCP.
+I hope I can also manage to fit some time to learn about ML and AI, which is ultimately what I want to do.
+One function at a time...
+I think I have reached the point where you don't see yourelf progressing much... the point where most give up.
+But I will not falter.
+May the code be with me...